 6. Model your core values and emphasise your mission.

-Employees are most engaged when there’s a goal they understand and a purpose to inspire them.
+Companies should clearly communicate their mission and values to employees.
+Employee engagement flourishes when teams know there’s a goal they understand and a purpose to inspire them.
 Your core values and mission statement are the foundation of your company culture, which affects your employee engagement.

 Start by creating a concise list of company core values, then train each employee in these values.
 Doing so will guarantee employees understand the importance of the company’s values, how they positively impact the business, and what is expected of them.
 And also identify which of their personal values align with the business, forming a deeper connection to their work.